s4t4n/FS25_realismAddon_gearbox/README.md

 - mainly me, Modelleicher
 - bases on Giants stuff

+# How do Download and Use
+Click on FS25_realismAddon_gearbox.zip and then in the right corner small Icon "Download Raw File" with a Download Symbol

 # Changes between FS22 and FS25
 - added parkbrake/handbrake function.
 Since at the time of converting there were no other mods with this feature it was neccessary to add it.